wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.0.6 =
+* [HIGH] Information disclosure through the JSON API.
+This is a theoretical attack since we determined it is impractical to perform outside a controlled environment.
+* [HIGH] Front-end backup wasn’t included in the Core version.

 = 1.0.5 =
 * [HIGH] Apparently the SVN issue causing the packaging problem with 1.0.2, 1.0.3 and 1.0.